 - To prepare Caprese skewers, spear the top of one tomato and slide it up 1” from the top of the skewer.

-- Take a small basil leaf (about 1” -- if your basil leaves are large then cut them in half first, otherwise the flavor will overwhelm the skewers) and fold it in half.
+Take a small basil leaf (about 1” -- if your basil leaves are large then cut them in half first, otherwise the flavor will overwhelm the skewer) and fold it in half.
 Spear the basil leaf and slide it up against the tomato.

 - Repeat with a mozzarella ball, and then repeat with another tomato, basil leaf, and mozzarella ball.